myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ### Install MQTT.fx

 To begin using MQTT.fx, we must download and install it.
 Doing so is easy and straight forward.
 Simply visit the <a href="http://mqttfx.jfx4ee.org/index.php/download" target="_blank">MQTT.fx download page</a>.
 Download and install the correct version for the Operating System that you are using.
-Once installed, launch the MQTT.fx client.
+Once installed, launch the MQTT.fx client to get started.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-1-initial-launch.png" width="660" height="500" alt="mqtt-fx-1-initial-launch"><br/><br/></p>